iOS App — App Store

 This is a textbook vibe coding story: turning an idea directly into a shipped product with AI.

-As a backend engineer turned manager, I can't write Swift — but I know exactly what tools my team needs.
+From backend to fullstack to lead — I'd never written Swift, but I knew exactly what tools my team needed.
 AI let me leap over the technical barrier, handling everything from requirements to App Store launch on my own.

 This isn't about replacing engineers — it's about empowering people with domain knowledge to build their own tools.